niccololampa/react-express-nginx-docker-dev-demo/README.md

 # react-express-nginx-docker-dev-demo
-Demo on how to integrate Nginx in React and Express Docker Dev environment
+Demo on how to integrate Nginx with React and Express in a Docker Dev environment